Cidaas/cidaas-android-sdk/README.md

  ```
  ## Getting started

- Create an asset folder by right click the app module goto new->folder->asset folder and click the finish button
+ Create an asset folder by right click the app module goto new->folder->Assets folder and click the finish button

-Create an xml file named as <b>Cidaas.xml</b> and fill all the inputs in key value pair.
+Create an xml file named as <b>Cidaas.xml</b> inside the asset folder and fill all the inputs in key value pair.
 The inputs are below mentioned.

 > ##### Note:- The File name must be Cidaas.xml